zopefoundation/zope.testbrowser/src/zope/testbrowser/README.txt

 Submitting a posts body directly
 --------------------------------

-In addition to the open method, zope.testbrowser.testing.Browser has a ``post`` method that allows a request body to be supplied.
-This method is particularly helpful when testing Ajax methods.
+In addition to the open method, Browser has a ``post`` method that allows a request body to be supplied.
+This method is particularly helpful when testing AJAX methods.

 Let's visit a page that echos some interesting values from it's request: